 - Hands — Spread and ground through the thumb side of the hand and fingers with a feeling of lift in the palm and lightness under the wrists.
 Cueing attention to the fingers and encouraging the wrist flexors to engage here helps to prevent dumping the weight through the wrists.

 - Elbows — Micro bend with the elbow creases striving to point forwards.

-- Shoulders — Draw the shoulder blades round the chest wall using serratus anterior and externlly rotate the arms.
+- Shoulders — Draw the shoulder blades around the chest wall using serratus anterior and externally rotate the arms.
 David Keil describes a lovely routine to achieve this: